gyselax/gyselalibxx/tests/geometryRTheta/polar_poisson/README.md

 ## Contents

- * polarpoissonfemsolver.cpp : it tests the PolarSplineFEMPoissonSolver.
+ * polarpoissonfemsolver.cpp : it tests the PolarSplineFEMPoissonLikeSolver.
 It solves the Poisson equation for a selected test case.
  * test\_cases.hpp : it defines RHS (ManufacturedPoissonTest) and exact solutions (PoissonSolution) of the Poisson equation.
  * vlasovpoissonsolver.cpp : it tests the VlasovPoissonSolver.
 It solves the Poisson equation for a selected test case and computes the electric field in the physical domain.
  * poisson.yaml : the parameters of the tests.